ChipSeek: Optimizing Verilog Generation via EDA-Integrated Reinforcement Learning

-\subsection{Background}
+\section{Background}

-Large Language Models (LLMs) have demonstrated the potential to generate Verilog code from natural language descriptions.
-However, the quality of the generated code is often constrained by two core challenges: functional correctness and PPA optimization.
-Existing approaches to LLM-based Verilog generation can be evaluated in three metrics: syntax correctness, functional correctness, and design performance enhancement.
+Large Language Models (LLMs) have demonstrated significant potential in generating Verilog code directly from natural language specifications.
+Despite this potential, the quality of the generated Verilog code remains limited due to two fundamental challenges: ensuring functional correctness and achieving optimization in terms of PPA.

-As shown in Table \ref{tab:comparison}, in terms of functional correctness, RTLFixer \cite{10.1145/3649329.3657353} and HDLDebugger \cite{yao2024hdldebuggerstreamlininghdldebugging} employ Retrieval-Augmented Generation (RAG) to enable LLMs to autonomously debug Verilog code.
-There are also multiple works using fine-tuning \cite{Chang_2024} or multi-modality \cite{10.1145/3676536.3676679} to improve the functional correctness of LLM-generated Verilog.
-For performance enhancement, RTLRewriter \cite{yao2024rtlrewritermethodologieslargemodels} leverages the code analysis, RAG and MCTS to identify redundant structures and potential optimization points.
-ChipGPT \cite{chang2023chipgptfarnaturallanguage} models the RTL generation process as a feedback loop, using LLM-generated Verilog code and an enumeration search algorithm to iteratively improve the design's Power, Performance, and Area (PPA) metrics.
-VeriGen-MCTS \cite{delorenzo2024makecountllmbasedhighquality} introduces Monte Carlo Tree Search (MCTS) to enhance PPA in Verilog designs.